The Language of Generalization: Introduction

-These observations have led some to conclude that the literal meaning of a generic statement involves more than just the number of members of the category who have the property, otherwise known as the \emph{prevalence} of the feature in the category.
-Instead, generic statements are thought of semantically as a direct, linguistic manifestation of conceptual relations (Leslie, 2008; Prasada, 2000; Prasada, Hennefield, \& Otap, 2012).
-For example, the statements \enquote{Bishops move diagonally} or \enquote{The Speaker of the House succeeds the Vice President} are true not because of a tendency on behalf of the category to uphold the property, but rather the existence of a conceptual relationship (e.g., what it means, in the game of chess, to be a bishop).
+These observations have led some to conclude that the literal meaning of a generic statement (and by analogy, other generalizations in language) involves more than just the number of members of the category who have the property, otherwise known as the \emph{prevalence} of the feature in the category.
+Instead, theorists have argued that generics are not treatable by the standard tools of truth-functional semantics (Montague, 1973), but rather should be thought of semantically as a direct, linguistic manifestation of abstract relations between kinds and properties (Leslie, 2008; Prasada, 2000; Prasada, Hennefield, \& Otap, 2012).
+For example, the statements \enquote{Bishops move diagonally} or \enquote{The Speaker of the House succeeds the Vice President} are true not because of a tendency on behalf of instances of a category to actually uphold the property, but rather the existence of a conceptual relationship (e.g., what it means, in the game of chess, to be a bishop).
 True generics can be supported by different underlying types of category--property relations (e.g., principled vs.~statistical connections; Prasada \& Dillingham, 2006), and thus support qualitatively different inferences (e.g., ``Being striped is one aspect of being a tiger'' is generally endorsed, while ``Carrying malaria is one aspect of being a mosquito'' is not, even while ``Tigers are striped'' and ``Mosquitos carry malaria'' are both intuitively true; Prasada, Khemlani, Leslie, \& Glucksberg, 2013).
 This conceptual view of generics has been influential in psychology, because it predicts qualitative differences between different kinds of generics.

-Insofar as there is a single class of linguistic expressions that convey generalization, there should be something common to them all: a literal meaning that unifies generic, habitual, and causal language.
-In this paper, we propose such a semantic core based on probability and formalized using the standard tools of truth-functional semantics (Cohen, 1999; Montague, 1973) .
-A semantics based on probability will not be enough, however.
-We propose that the meaning of generalizations is underspecified or \emph{vague}, and that listeners derive a more precise interpretation in context using world knowledge.
+Insofar as there is a single class of linguistic expressions that convey generalization, however, there should be something common to them all: a literal meaning that unifies generic, habitual, and causal language.
+In this paper, we propose such a semantic core based on prevalence and formalized using the tools of truth-functional semantics (Cohen, 1999; Montague, 1973).
+A semantics based on prevalence will not be enough to capture subtle sensitivities to context that the language of generalization exhibit.
+We propose that the meaning of generalizations is underspecified or \emph{vague}, and that listeners derive a more precise interpretation in context using probabilistic world knowledge.